nkthebass/cpu-stress-test-benchmark/README.md

 # cpu-stress-test-benchmark`

-This is my first public progect, I am attempting to make a simple, easy to use, and accurate CPU benchmarking, stress testing and hardware info program.
+This is my first public project, I am attempting to make a simple, easy to use, and accurate CPU benchmarking, stress testing and hardware info program.
 The current release has a stress testing feture that supports 1,2,4,6,8,12,18,20,24 threaded CPUS *note on high end cpus like a r7 7700x may not be 100% utilized* the stress test is aiming to make a stressful enviorment for your cpu to test temps/ stability.
 The benchmarking feture currently uses Floating-Point Operations and Integer Operations ↓↓↓